Antares0982/pixiv-search-download-telegram-bot/README.md

   * SauceNAO: get your api-key [here](https://saucenao.com/), click "account" to sign in/up.
   * Set up your default proxy if you need.
   * Choose the paths to store illustrations and temp file from telegram.
 Also a json file to store search history.
   * If you need to search many times and frequently exceed the daily search limit, then fill in "alternative" section to use different proxies and SauceNAO api keys.
+But first you need to set up your proxies to different ports.

 * ```
   python3 main_pixivbot.py